SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 When set to ``true``, an operator in the corresponding precedence group will use the same grouping behavior as the existing assignment operators.
-Otherwise, when set to ``false`` or omitted, operators in the precedence group will use the the same precedence in optional chains as all other operators.
+Otherwise, when set to ``false`` or omitted, operators in the precedence group will use the same precedence in optional chains as all other operators.